What Can We Expect In the Blue-Collar Recruitment in 2025?

 Candidate Trends in 2025

 While salary remains a primary motivator for candidates seeking work abroad, secondary conditions like housing and transportation are gaining importance.
-Therefore, secondary conditions are becoming more important decision factors for candidates:

 • Housing solutions: With high rents in the Netherlands, a job abroad with accommodation is a big bonus for workers.
 Getting accommodation abroad is the most crucial condition after getting a salary.
 Sometimes, it can even sway workers to accept a job offer with free or cheap housing instead of a bigger salary.